The more you come to us when you’re not in pain, the less chance you’ll have to suffer pain at all.

 Dental floss is a very thin like cord that is gently inserted inbetween the teeth to removed plaque and tartar that a toothbrush can not reach.
 Flossing should be done daily and can reduce gingivitis ( gum disease ) and halitosis ( bad breath ) compared to tooth brushing alone.
 Dental floss comes in a variety shapes and sizes.
 A floss pick is a disposable instrument made of two prongs with a single piece of floss running between the two prongs.
 The body of the floss picks generally tapers at its end in the shape of a toothpick.
 Floss picks are very useful if you lack manual dexterity.

 An interdental brush is a small brush, typically disposable, plastic handle, used for cleaning between teeth and between the wire of dental braces and the teeth.
 There is evidence that, after tooth brushing with a conventional tooth brush, interdental brushes remove more plaque than dental floss.
-Brushes are available in a range of widths ranked from 1 to 7, that are color-coded.
+Brushes are available in a range of widths ranked from 1 to 7, that are colour-coded.